Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 The fashion industry has a long way to go on sustainability.
 A collective addiction to rock-bottom prices and fleeting trends has produced a fast fashion culture that’s damaging the planet at an alarming rate, and the people making the clothes alongside it.

 The numbers are hard to argue with.
-A 2019 UK Parliament Environmental Audit Committee report, titled Fixing Fashion, set out the scale of the industry’s impact on carbon emissions, water use and waste, and called for urgent policy intervention.
+The UK Parliament Environmental Audit Committee’s landmark Fixing Fashion report set out the scale of the industry’s impact on carbon emissions, water use and waste, and called for urgent policy intervention.
+The Government rejected all eighteen recommendations at the time.
+In May 2024, the Committee revisited the inquiry, finding that the UK has the G20’s fourth highest carbon footprint from fashion and that little progress had been made on the issues the original report identified.
 You can make a case for the positive role fast fashion plays in making clothes accessible at lower incomes.
 What you can’t do is pretend the net balance is positive.

 Each year around Fashion Revolution Week, the industry is held up to the light.
 Fashion Revolution was founded in response to the Rana Plaza garment factory collapse in 2013, which killed over 1,100 workers and injured thousands more.
 Over a decade on, fashion brands are still profiting from practices that go largely unregulated.
 During the pandemic, many major brands refused to pay garment factories for cancelled orders to reduce their own losses, which left workers unemployed and triggered the global #PayUp campaign run by Remake.